-Our emergency assistance program helps those in crisis with food, housing, transportation, utilities, rent, certain specific medical, dental, and vision needs including vouchers for uninsured or underinsured.
-Additional services include: SAMARITAN’S TABLE – a weekly hot meal program provided to those in need.
+Our emergency assistance program helps those in crisis with housing, utilities, rent, and vision care for uninsured or underinsured.
+Additional services include SAMARITAN’S TABLE, a weekly hot meal program provided to those in need.

 The FAMILY LIVING CENTER provides temporary shelter and self-sufficiency programs for homeless families and single women.
 HOPWA is a housing assistance program for persons with AIDS.
 TRANSITIONAL HOUSING provides temporary housing and support while addressing the barriers that prevent self-sufficiency.
 SUPPORTIVE SERVICES provide clinical assessments, individual and group counseling, case management, substance abuse education, life skills and case coordination to homeless persons in Stark County.

 The RAPE CRISIS program is available for residents of Alliance and the surrounding area and provides a 24-hour hotline for information, emotional support, and someone to listen and help.
 This program also offers support while the victim is being treated at the hospital and helps with coordinating services with the police, the legal system, and victim assistance.
 Professional counselors help the victim deal with the trauma of sexual assault and to aid in the healing process.
 Counseling services and education are available for the families and significant others of the victims.